dzorlu/sdc/unscented-kf/README.md

 # Unscented Kalman Filter Project
-Implementation of an Unscented Kalman Filter.
+C++ implementation of unscented kalman filter.

-In short, UKFs tackle non-linearities in process and measurement by approximating distributions through the use of sigma points.
+UKFs approximate process and measurement transformations through the use of sigma points.

 ---